FKMTime/docs/docs/basic-knowledge/competition-volunteers.md

 sidebar_position: 7
 ---

-# Staff members
+# Competition Volunteers

 Go to the persons page and click on the plus button.

-## Adding staff member to the system
+## Adding Competition Volunteer to the system

 ![img.png](../assets/add-staff-member.png)